alopatindev/vlog-toolset/README.md

 - records video (using camera of Android-based device)
 - records audio (using microphone, connected to GNU/Linux machine)
 - synchronizes audio
+- trims beginning and ending of each clip (which typically contain the button click sound)
 - produces video clips

 ## Usage